 At IVHQ, each of our 300+ volunteer programs are run by local organisations, and behind each organisation is a passionate group of individuals who speak the local language, know the surrounding areas and understand how volunteers can best help their communities.

-Instead of employing Westerners to lead our volunteer programs abroad, we partner with local NGOs and individuals to provide guidance, advice, supervision and support to our volunteers.
-By working with passionate local teams, IVHQ program fees go directly to the organisations hosting volunteers, which increases employment and boosts economies in local communities - a win-win for everyone involved.
+All of our programs are run by local community members, who are best suited to identify the most pressing needs and to facilitate sustainable, long-term solutions in their communities.
+Instead of placing IVHQ staff at program sites, we partner with local NGOs and individuals to provide guidance, advice, supervision and support to our volunteers.
+IVHQ program fees go directly to these passionate local teams to cover the cost of accommodation and hosting volunteers.
+This supports the long-term employment of local people and boosts economies in local communities - a win-win for everyone involved!

-Following Covid-19, many of the organisations we partner with have relied heavily on the help of IVHQ volunteers to maintain operations and keep initiatives afloat over the last year and half.
+Following Covid-19, many of the organisations we partner with have relied heavily on the help of IVHQ volunteers to maintain operations and keep initiatives afloat.
 From Peru to Zanzibar, volunteers are playing a crucial role in supporting wildlife conservation initiatives, providing medical assistance to those in need and supporting remote and in-person learning for children.

 Edward & the Ghana team

 When we caught up with Edward who runs the local organisation and team in Ghana, he highlighted the importance of Medical and Healthcare Outreach volunteers and the critical role they’ve been playing in keeping local communities healthy.

 Hear from Edward and his team on the impact IVHQers have had in Ghana over the last year:

 IVHQ: How do you feel about the impact volunteers have in your local community?